 FDI = max(0, FDI*)

 where FDI* is a latent variable.
 These equations combine the mechanisms that describe the participation decision (FDI = 0 versus FDI > 0) and the amount decision (the magnitude of FDI if FDI > 0).
 Equation (2), with the assumption that ε|x ~ N(0, σ2), is labelled the ‘Type I Tobit model’ by Wooldridge (2010, Ch.
 17), and is the standard Tobit model widely applied in the literature.
-However, violation of this distributional assumption (due to heteroskedasticity or non-normality) makes the Tobit estimator inconsistent (Wooldridge, 2010).
+It is well known that violation of this distributional assumption (due to heteroskedasticity or non-normality) makes the maximum likelihood estimator for the Tobit model inconsistent.

-A more flexible approach is to assume that the mechanisms determining the participation decision and the amount decision are separate; this gives rise to two-part (or hurdle) models (Wooldridge, 2010, Section 17.6).
+The Tobit model assumes that the mechanism that determines the participation decision is the same mechanism that determines the amount decision.
+A more flexible approach is to assume that the two mechanisms are separate; this gives rise to two-part (or hurdle) models (Wooldridge, 2010, Section 17.6).
 We consider two types of two-part model (proposed by Cragg (1971)): the truncated normal hurdle (TNH) model and the lognormal hurdle (LH) model.
-The different model types correspond to different distributional assumptions for FDI*, i.e., a truncated normal distribution and a lognormal distribution, respectively.
+These two models correspond to different distributional assumptions for FDI*, i.e., a truncated normal distribution and a lognormal distribution, respectively.
 In both models, the participation decision, reflected in the probability of observing positive FDI, is determined by a probit model.
 By contrast, the amount decision for each model is:

 FDI* = xβ + ε (TNH model) (3)